Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Real-analytic case

 \section{Real-analytic case}

 We wish to decompose real-analytic functions as a difference of squared norms of Hilbert space valued holomorphic functions.
-This line of reasoning follows the ideas pioneered by D'Angelo~\cite{DAngelo:CR}, although we introduce a rescaling that allows us to work with bounded operators.
+This line of reasoning follows the ideas pioneered by D'Angelo~\cite{DAngelo:CR}.
+We introduce a rescaling that allows us to work with bounded operators.

-First let us prove that the matrix of coefficients is a trace-class operator if a series converges in the right neighborhood.
+First we prove that the matrix of coefficients is a trace-class operator if the series converges in the right neighborhood.
 See the book \cite{AG:linop} for more information on matrix operators on $\ell^2$.
+We think of $\C^n$ as an open subset of $\C\bP^n$ by setting $z_0 = 1$.
+Therefore in $\C^n$ our coordinates will be $z = (z_1,\ldots,z_n) \in \C^n$.
 Let $\sZ = \sZ_n = (\ldots,z^\alpha,\ldots)$ be the mapping of $z \in \C^n$ to the space of infinite sequences, where components of the mapping are all possible monomials.
 By using the geometric series we note that $\sZ$ maps the unit polydisc $\Delta$ to $\ell^2$.